Q: What should I send with my camper each day?

 Q: Will my child swim every day?
 What if they can’t swim very well?

 A: Campers swim almost every day at the Kroc Center.
-On the first day of camp, all children will take a swim test (swimming 25 yards without touching the bottom of the pool).
+On the first day of camp, children who would like to swim in the deep end of the pool will take a swim test (swimming 25 yards without touching the bottom of the pool).
 Campers who do not pass the swim test must wear a lifejacket or stay in the shallow end of the pool.
 Campers may choose not to swim and may play poolside games with camp staff, instead.
 The Kroc Center employs American Red Cross-certified lifeguards who supervise campers while they are in the Aquatic Center.
 All camp staff are trained in basic water safety, as well.
 Campers will NEVER be in or near the pool without lifeguard supervision.
-For parents looking to improve their child’s swimming abilities, the Kroc Center offers swim lessons that can be used as a day camp after care option.
+For parents looking to improve their child’s swimming abilities, the Kroc Center offers swim lessons for all ages and abilities.
 Please call 616.588.7200 ext.
 2021 for more information.

 Q: What if my child is a picky eater?